flutter/website/src/docs/get-started/install/_android-setup.md

  1. Download and install [Android Studio]({{site.android-dev}}/studio).
  1. Start Android Studio, and go through the 'Android Studio Setup Wizard'.
-    This installs the latest Android SDK, Android SDK Platform-Tools, and Android SDK Build-Tools, which are required by Flutter when developing for Android.
+    This installs the latest Android SDK, Android SDK Command-line Tools, and Android SDK Build-Tools, which are required by Flutter when developing for Android.
+{{site.alert.note}}
+We're updating the flutter tool to use either the Platform-Tools (now obsolete), or the new Command-Line tool if it is available.
+{{site.alert.end}}
 ### Set up your Android device

 To prepare to run and test your Flutter app on an Android device,